sts10/sts10.github.io/_posts/2016-02-12-best-of-my-vimrc.markdown

 See ':help nvim' for more information on Neovim.
 ```

+Or you can maintain a separate Vim config file for Neovim, but simply putting your config into `~/.config/nvim/init.vim`.
+If you choose this route, obviously our Vim config file is no longer called `vimrc`, but note that, throughout this post I'll likely keep referring to my Vim config file as "my vimrc".

 Neovim + iTerm2 is a pretty great combo, but for somethings I like using a GUI (MacVim).
 (I haven't found a good Neovim GUI yet, though there are some other there, including [Neovim dot app](https://github.com/rogual/neovim-dot-app).)

 ## My Plugin Manager